 See NewMouth’s top 10 teeth whitening products of 2022.

-There are two ways people use hydrogen peroxide to whiten their teeth themselves:
+Two ways people use hydrogen peroxide to whiten their teeth themselves are:

-Although cost-effective, hydrogen peroxide rinses and pastes can be too strong, potentially causing adverse reactions like enamel erosion, gum pain, and tooth sensitivity.
+Hydrogen peroxide rinses and pastes can be too strong, potentially causing adverse reactions like:

 There are several methods for whitening your teeth at home that are safe and effective.
-Always follow the instructions for each product carefully.
+Always consult your dentist beforehand and follow the instructions for each product carefully.

 These products include: